ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 A domain is a security boundary.

-Although OUs allow administrative delegation and policy scoping, authentication and trust enforcement occur at the domain level, therefore domain level attributes bypass any policies or separations made in OU's
+Although OUs allow administrative delegation and policy scoping, authentication and trust enforcement occur at the domain level.

-Cross Domain Acess:
+Cross-domain access:

-Users from one domain are authorized to another domain by default because of the existing trust relationship within a forest, however they cannot access resources unlesss explicitily configured to do so by the domain admins.
+Users from one domain are authorised to another domain by default because of the existing trust relationship within a forest.
+However, they cannot access resources unless explicitly configured to do so by the domain administrators.

-This proves forest relationship of trust without breaking the principle that each domain has its security boundaries regardless.
+This demonstrates the forest trust relationship without breaking the principle that each domain maintains its own security boundary.

 3. Automation Strategy
 3.1 Overview

-This solution imposes an idempotent and reproducible environment that can be replicated via automation.
-The use of manual configurations would increase the risk of settings being overwritten or altered by external changes.
-DSC reduces this risk because it enforces the desired configuration state defined for the system.
+This solution implements an idempotent and reproducible environment that can be replicated through automation.

+Manual configuration increases the risk of configuration drift and inconsistent environments.
+DSC reduces this risk by enforcing the desired configuration state defined for the system.
-The environment can be easily replicated, as it depends on declared resources and a configuration that defines the required state.
-The system continuously ensures compliance with the requirements specified in the desired configuration.

-The orchestrator runs the configuration in a layered and logical order for it to work correctly.
-It first establishes the infrastructure (server state, networking, DNS, Domain Controller role).
-It checks that the baseline is in the correct desired state.
-If everything within the baseline is compliant, it would normally proceed to configure the system to promote to DC.

-If this step has already been completed, DSC will detect that the state of the machine being a DC is already true.
-Therefore, it will not run the DC promotion again, but instead move on to the next layered step, which is applying AD objects.

-It will then check that the OUs, users, security groups, GPOs and links are in the desired state.
-If not, it will enforce them so that the values from the configuration match the machine state.

-A MOF artifact is a set of instructions produced for the system to read and enforce after the DSC configuration has been compiled.
-When the orchestrator runs and matches values from the data file with the configuration file, it produces a MOF file.
-This MOF file is then read by the Local Configuration Manager (LCM), which enforces the defined state of the machine.
+The orchestrator executes the configuration in a logical layered order.

+First, the infrastructure baseline is configured:

+Server state

+Networking configuration

+DNS settings

+Domain Controller role installation

+Once the baseline state is confirmed, the system proceeds with domain promotion.

+If the machine has already been promoted to a Domain Controller, DSC detects that the state already matches the desired configuration and skips that step.

+After promotion, the configuration continues with Active Directory objects:

+OUs

+Users

+Security groups

+Group Policy objects and links

+DSC compares the desired configuration with the current system state and only applies changes when differences are detected.

+When the configuration is compiled, a MOF artifact is generated.
+This file contains the instructions required for the system.

+The Local Configuration Manager (LCM) reads the MOF file and enforces the defined state on the system.

 3.2 Data Driven Configuration Model

 The data file is used when objects are repetitive, likely to expand, or expected to change properties over time.

-Instead of hardcoding these objects directly inside the configuration logic, they are defined inside AllNodes.psd1.
-This keeps the structure clean and avoids rewriting the configuration each time something small changes.
+Instead of hardcoding these objects directly inside the configuration logic, they are defined inside:

-The data file should act as a controlled definition layer.
-It does not contain execution logic; it only defines values such as OUs, users, groups, and their attributes.
-Credentials are not stored here in plain text.
-This separation improves scalability and reduces the risk of configuration drift caused by manual edits inside the main script.

-Objects are stored inside structured lists (arrays).
-The configuration file then uses loops to iterate through these lists one by one.
+DSC\Data\AllNodes.psd1

+This keeps the configuration structure clean and avoids rewriting logic when objects change.

+The data file acts as a definition layer.

+It contains values such as:

+OUs

+Users

+Security groups

+Attributes and relationships

+Credentials are not stored in plain text.

+Objects are defined inside arrays.

 For example:

 OUList defines all required OUs.

-Users defines account objects and their properties.
+Users defines user account objects.

 Groups defines security groups.

 MemberOf inside Users defines RBAC relationships.

-The configuration processes each entry in the list and enforces it using DSC resources.
-This means the same logic applies regardless of how many objects exist.
-If ten more users are added to the data file, the configuration does not change — the loop simply processes more entries.
+The configuration file iterates through these lists and applies the required DSC resources.

+This means the same logic works regardless of scale.

+If additional users or groups are added to the data file, the configuration does not need to change.
-In this model:

-The data file defines what must exist.

-The configuration file defines how it should exist.

-This approach keeps the environment scalable, modular, reduces duplication, and allows future expansion without modifying the core logic of the deployment.
+This design improves:

+Scalability

+Maintainability

+Configuration consistency

 4. Repository Structure

-4. Repository Structure

-The repository is structured to clearly separate configuration logic, validation tests, and generated evidence artifacts.
-The layout is designed to allow a tutor to extract the ZIP file and understand the execution flow from the root directory.
+The repository is structured to clearly separate configuration logic, validation tests and generated evidence artifacts.

+The layout allows another engineer to extract the ZIP file and understand how the environment is deployed from the root directory.

 4.1 Entry Point